HUGO AWARD-WINNING SCIENCE FICTION & FANTASY MAGAZINE

 ABOUT THE AUTHOR

 Kali Wallace studied geology and geophysics before she decided she enjoyed inventing imaginary worlds as much as she liked researching the real one.
 Her short fiction has appeared in The Magazine of Fantasy and Science Fiction, Asimov's Science Fiction, Lightspeed Magazine, and on Tor.com.
 Her first novel will be published by Katherine Tegen Books in 2016.
-She lives in Colorado.
+She lives in California.

 Also by this Author